blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Wine Compatibility Layer.md

 An [[emulators|emulator]]

-It is similar to running a 32 bit
+It is similar to running a 32 bit binary on a 64 bit kernel.